ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_mapping/prep/prep.md

 {% enddocs %}

+{% docs prep_recurring_charge %}

+Creates a base view of charges, including paid and free subscriptions.
+This base view is used to create fct_mrr by filtering out those free subscriptions.

+{% enddocs %}

 {% docs prep_sales_segment %}

 Creates a base view with generated keys for the sales segment shared dimension and references in facts.